wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-bloodhawk.md

 **Movement:** slow, fly fast <br>
 **Morale:** brave <br>

 Bloodhawks have a very good sight.
+They also hate humans and will not retreat from battle when fighting them.

 In a flock, bloodhawks are immune to being grappled or attacked by single target spells, and resist mind and weapon damage.
 However, they take double damage from area of effect attacks.

 **Attacks (1/round)**

-<ins>Coordinated Pecks.</ins> The Flock of Bloodhawk  makes a melee attack (1D6) with reach using its HP as its attack stat.
-Hit or not, the target is blinded for a turn.
+<ins>Coordinated Razor Pecks.</ins> The Flock of Bloodhawk makes a melee attack (1D6) with reach using its HP as its attack stat.
+The target then starts bleeding.
+They'll lose 1 HP per turn unless somebody uses an action to stop the bleeding.
 <br>

 <br>